 Arthur Cox Valued Participation Prize

-This prominent firm offers prizes to students who not only achieve excellent grades but also contribute to life at UL.
+This prominent firm offers prizes to students who not only achieve excellent grades, but also contribute to life at UL.
 Students should apply to the Head of the School of Law to be considered for the prizes.
-Students are eligible to apply for the prizes on the basis of third-year end of Autumn exams in Law and Accounting or end of year second-year exams in Law Plus.
-The eligibility criteria are QCA 3.3 or higher in Law Plus after the summer 2018 second year exams and in Law and Accounting after third-year 2018 autumn exams and evidence of a significant contribution to life at UL - through, for example, sporting or volunteering.
-Contact: Ruth Pollard, Human Resources, Arthur Cox Solicitors
+Students are eligible to apply for the prizes on the basis of third year end of Autumn exams in Law and Accounting or end of year second year exams in Law Plus.
+The eligibility criteria is QCA 3.3 or higher in Law Plus after the summer 2019 second year exams and in Law and Accounting after third year 2019 autumn exams and evidence of a significant contribution to life at UL - through, for example, sporting or volunteering.
+Contact: Eimear Power, Human Resources, Arthur Cox Solicitors.

 A & L Goodbody Solicitors Prizes